 Use clear, concise language to convey ideas, key points, and design solutions.
 Photographs, diagrams, renderings, animations, collages or other visualizations are encouraged to help explain the concept, respecting the guidelines previously described.
 Please label drawings.

 The design approach is innovative and inspiring.
-Both the concept and design solution are presented through unique and compelling graphics and other media.
+Both the concept and design solution are presented through unique and compelling graphics.

 RESPONSE TO SITE

 The design honors the physical attributes of the site’s context and culture.
 The overall design strategy matches the global and local demographic requirements of the location.
 Again, use context to create identity.